 To be sold legally in the United States a hemp bud (or related product) cannot contain more than .3% THC content – Again, this is not an appreciable amount, and certainly not enough to get anyone high upon smoking, but anything above that fraction of a percent cannot be legally owned from a federal standpoint.

-Legal “smoking hemp” manufacturers, such as Eve Farms or Tweedle Farms, must keep close watch on their crops – Mutations or crossbreeding from nearby THC-laden cannabis plants can cause THC levels to elevate in their crop of hemp plants, potentially requiring the entire field to be discarded and burned.
+Legal “smoking hemp” manufacturers must keep close watch on their crops – Mutations or crossbreeding from nearby THC-laden cannabis plants can cause THC levels to elevate in their crop of hemp plants, potentially requiring the entire field to be discarded and burned.
 To prevent this from happening, samples of their hemp buds must be sent to testing facilities on a regular basis, to ensure the ratio of CBD to THC remains constant.

 So, How Do I Smoke Hemp?

-Exactly the same way you smoke any other sort of plant material, tobacco, cannabis or anything in between.
-Hemp flower buds aren’t very different from cannabis buds and can be smoked via a pipe, bong, joint or whatever your preferred smoking method may be.
+Exactly the same way you smoke any other sort of plant material; tobacco, cannabis or anything in between.
+Hemp flower buds aren’t very different from cannabis buds and can be smoked via a pipe, bong, joint or whatever your preferred consumption method may be.

 Pre-Rolled For Your Convenience